-The screw press can process up to 45 cubic metres of effluent per hour.
-Throughput of the separator can be adjusted by altering the amount of moisture retained in the separated solids, or changing the screen aperture.
+Throughput of the separator can be adjusted by altering the amount of moisture retained in the separated solids.
 The dry matter can be adjusted to as high as 80-90% but the throughput will be reduced.
 Some down time needs to be built into the system to allow for repairs and maintenance.